-Under Alternative 2, all proposed projects would take place within the boundaries of Davis-Monthan AFB.
+Under Alternative 2, all proposed projects are within the boundaries of Davis-Monthan AFB.
+Any additional truck or commuter traffic associated with the Proposed Action would have no impact on nearby residential communities, as described under Alternative 1.
 There would be no disproportionate and adverse impacts to CEJCs or youth populations under Alternative 2.

-Under Alternative 3, all proposed projects would take place within the boundaries of Davis-Monthan AFB.
+Under Alternative 3, all proposed projects are within the boundaries of Davis-Monthan AFB.
+Any additional truck or commuter traffic associated with the Proposed Action would have no impact on nearby residential communities, as described under Alternative 1.
 There would be no disproportionate and adverse impacts to CEJCs, or youth populations under Alternative 3.